evature/voicekit-cordova/README.md

     2. departureTime - eg. "What is my departure time?"
     3. arrivalTime - eg. "what is my arrival time?"
     4. boardingTime - eg. "what is the boarding time?"
-    5. gate - eg. "What is my gate?"
+    5. gate - eg. "What is my gate number?"
     6. boardingPass - eg. "Show me my boarding pass"
     7. itinerary - eg. "Show me my trip info"

- But many more callbacks will be added!
+ Many more callbacks are in the process of being added!
 Watch this space.

-You don't have to implement all callbacks, if you do not Eva will respond ""Sorry, this action is not supported yet".
+You do not have to implement all the callbacks.
+If you do not implement a specific end-user requested functionality Eva will respond with ""Sorry, this action is not supported yet".
 To implment a function simply add a function to the `eva.callbacks` object, or completly replace it, for example:

     eva.callbacks.gate = function() {...}